-The Secretary of State or similar officer for virtually all states maintains a consolidated list of the following
+The Secretary of State or similar office for virtually all states maintains a consolidated list of the following:

 - names that will become record names of domestic or qualified foreign corporations at some delayed effective date of a filed corporate or partnership or limited liability company instrument, such as a merger agreement.